moussaart/UPSCALE-APP/README.md

 UPSCALL is a magical photo enhancement app powered by AI!
 With UPSCALL, your photos will look better than ever before.
 This project is a fusion of cutting-edge technologies and creativity.
 We've used Flutter for the frontend ✨, Python and Flask for the backend 🐍, and the Replicat API for the AI magic 🧙‍♂️.
 Firebase keeps our data organized 📊, and GetX handles state management like a champ 💪.
 The app works seamlessly across Android, iOS, and even Windows platforms, sporting a sleek design with light and dark modes and captivating animations! 🌟
 ![Placeholder Image](https://github.com/moussaart/UPSCALE-APP/blob/main/assets/app.png)

+## Usage Video

+You can watch a demonstration of the application usage in the following video: [link to video](video_link).

 ## Technical Aspects

 - **Multiplatform Compatibility**: Developed using Flutter, ensuring compatibility with iOS, Android, and the windos.